 The main category used today to describe the aesthetic power of Hudson River School paintings is that of the sublime.
 The catalogue of the Tate Britain even suggests the existence of an American Sublime - placing American landscape painting in a valued European aesthetic tradition and, at the same time, claiming a specific national version of it.
 This concept of an American sublime raises the interesting question in what quality this specifically American dimension might be found.
 Although the term sublime is routinely used in the literature on the Hudson River School, it is rarely specified or employed with any consistency.
-One reason may lie in the paintings themselves, for one of the striking facts about the Hudson River School is its wide-ranging eclecticism.
-18 It is neither consistently sublime, nor consistently beautiful or picturesque, but all of the above and in all kinds of combination, including frequent borrowings of different compositional patterns, and diverse intertextual allusions.
-There is an obvious influence of the landscape paintings of Claude Lorrain, still adhering to pastoral versions of an aesthetics of the beautiful (cat.
-18) to which Cole added elements of the sublime, but not in any consistent fashion.
-In one painting, he seems to follow the example of Claude Lor-
+One reason may lie in the paintings themselves, for one of the striking facts about the Hudson River School is its wide-ranging eclecticism.14 It is neither consistently sublime, nor consistently beautiful or picturesque, but all of the above and in all kinds of combination, including frequent borrowings of different compositional patterns, and diverse intertextual allusions.
+There is an obvious influence of the landscape paintings of Claude Lorrain, still adhering to pastoral versions of an aesthetics of the beautiful, to which Cole added elements of the sublime, but not in any consistent fashion.
+In one painting, he seems to follow the example of Claude Lorrain, in the next that of Salvatore Rosa, in the third both of them at the same time, combining, as in The Oxbow, Claude Lorrain and Salvatore Rosa in one painting, while in his five-part series The Course of Empire the model seems to have been all of the above and, in addition, the apocalyptic thrills of John Martin, also called "pandemonium Martin."
+15 the creation, reflecting the "culture's growing uncertainty about the moral meaning of landscape and of the natural world generally," (99) I think that at this stage Church has already reached a level of aestheticization in which the fascination with the spectacle itself begins to dominate.